Skip to content

 What Results Are Sales Teams Getting?

-A survey of 1,600 executives found that organisations see a 16% average return on AI investments, expected to nearly double within two years (SAP/Oxford Economics, 2025).
-For sales-specific deployments, the numbers are more granular.
+1,600 executives reported 16% average return on AI investments, expected to nearly double within two years (SAP/Oxford Economics, 2025).
+Fair enough, that’s the macro picture.
+For sales-specific deployments, the numbers are more interesting.

-SAP’s documented results from the CX AI Toolkit and Joule in sales contexts:
+SAP’s documented results from the CX AI Toolkit and Joule in sales:

-- 50% faster data retrieval — sales reps using Joule navigate data in half the time
+• 50% faster data retrieval — reps using Joule navigate data in half the time

-- 50% productivity improvement — from sales and service agents combined
+• 50% productivity improvement — sales and service agents combined

-The IBM Institute for Business Value found that organisations with mature SAP gen AI deployments see 20% average profit margins compared to 16% for peers (IBM IBV, 2024).
-That 4-point margin difference adds up fast.
+IBM found that companies with mature SAP gen AI deployments see 20% average profit margins versus 16% for peers (IBM IBV, 2024).
+Four points of margin.
+That compounds across an organisation fast.

 How Does the Toolkit Fit Into a Sales Team’s Day?

-Deloitte found that 66% of organisations report productivity gains from AI, but 37% remain at “surface level” — using AI with minimal process changes (Deloitte, 2026).
-The difference between surface-level and genuine productivity improvement comes down to how well AI is embedded in actual workflows.
+Deloitte found 66% of companies report productivity gains from AI, but 37% remain at “surface level,” using AI with minimal process changes (Deloitte, 2026).
+The difference between surface-level and genuine improvement is how well AI embeds in actual workflows.
+Not how many features you switch on.

-Here’s what a typical day looks like with the CX AI Toolkit in Sales Cloud V2:
+Here’s what a day looks like with the toolkit in Sales Cloud V2:

-Morning pipeline review: Instead of opening each opportunity individually, the rep asks Joule “What changed in my pipeline this week?”
-Joule surfaces new activities, stalled deals, and upcoming close dates.
+Morning pipeline review.
+Instead of opening each opportunity individually, the rep asks Joule “What changed in my pipeline this week?”
+Joule surfaces new activities, stalled deals, upcoming close dates.
+Two minutes instead of twenty.

-Post-meeting follow-up: After the call, the rep triggers an AI-generated follow-up email.
-The draft includes the topics discussed (pulled from meeting notes), proposed next steps, and relevant product information.
-The rep adjusts the tone, adds a personal note, and sends.
+Post-meeting follow-up.
+After the call, the rep triggers an AI-generated follow-up.
+Draft includes topics discussed (pulled from meeting notes), proposed next steps, relevant product information.
+Adjust tone, add a personal note, send.

-End-of-day reporting: Rather than manually filling in activity reports, the rep’s interactions are automatically logged.
-Joule generates a summary of the day’s activities tied to each opportunity.
+End-of-day reporting.
+Rather than manually filling activity reports, interactions are automatically logged.
+Joule generates a summary tied to each opportunity.

-Is this transformative?
-For a rep managing 30–50 active accounts, saving 15–20 minutes per account interaction compounds quickly.
+For a rep managing 30-50 active accounts, saving 15-20 minutes per interaction compounds fast.
+That’s hours back every week.
+Not a rounding error.

 What Do You Need Before Turning It On?